Rebecca Eaton

 Rebecca Eaton OBEh (born November 7, 1947) is an American television producer and film producer best known for introducing American audiences to British costume and countryside dramas as executive producer of the PBS Masterpiece series.

 In 2011, she was named one of Time magazine's "100 Most Influential People in the World".

 Early life

 Eaton was born in Boston and raised in Pasadena, California, her father a Caltech English literature professor and her mother, Katherine Emery, an actress both on Broadway (in Lillian Hellman's The Children's Hour) and in film.
 Eaton recalls visiting New York every summer to see Broadway shows as well as spending her junior high school days lost in Jane Eyre.

 Education

-Eaton attended Polytechnic School, graduating in 1965, and then Vassar, graduating in 1969 with a BA in English literature.
+Eaton attended Polytechnic School, graduating in 1965, and then Vassar, graduating in 1969 with an A.B. in English literature.
 Her senior thesis was on James Joyce's Dubliners.
 In 1969–70 she was a production assistant for the BBC World Service in London.
 Returning to the U.S., she was in 1972 hired by WGBH in Boston, there producing Pantechnicon (a radio arts magazine) and the television programs Zoom and Enterprise.